Some posts contain compensated links. Please read this disclaimer for more info.

 It is also possible to organise a tour of the airport behind the scenes by prior appointment.
 The tour costs 20 kuna per person and lasts about 20 minutes.
 Contact the commercial department on +385 21 559 711 or [email protected] for more information.

-The Brac runway was recently extended to 1,760 metres, with the island airport welcoming direct flights from no less than 6 European countries in the summer of 2018.
-The next phase of expansion is scheduled to be completed by 2021.
-This will include a new terminal, an expanded runway to 2,400 metres.
+The Brač runway was recently extended to 1,760 metres, with the island airport welcoming direct flights from no less than 6 European countries in the summer of 2018.
+The next phase of expansion was scheduled to be completed by 2021.
+This will include a new terminal and the runway expanded to 2,400 metres.
 The runway will also be widened from the current 30m to 45m.
 It will therefore be able to handle three large aircraft at the same time.
 More information on the expansion of the airport in this recent article by TCN.

 Airport Brač d.o.o.
 Headquarters – Gornji Humac 145, 21414 Gornji Humac

 For mail delivery: PP33, 21400 Supetar +385 (0)21 559 701 [email protected]

 Brač is the youngest commercial airport in Croatia.
 Initially conceived back in 1990 for tourism, sports and supply.
 It opened in 1992, with an initial runway which was just 1,200 metres long and 30 metres wide.
 It was then extended and a new passenger terminal appeared in 2007.
 While initially successful, the numbers declined sharply after 2001, and there was even talk of closing the airport altogether just a few years ago.